Man caught after alleged stolen credit card crime spree

 The man and his accomplice previously made headlines after an alleged crime spree in central Dunedin.

-Police previously said the men were caught on CCTV stealing an e-bike from Dunedin’s city centre and racking up thousands of dollars worth of purchases on a stolen credit card.
+Police previously said the men were caught on CCTV stealing an e-bike from the city centre and racking up thousands of dollars worth of purchases on a stolen credit card.

 They allegedly bought jewellery, a phone, a drone, and clothing in the few hours they had before the bank stopped the card.